bruin-data/bruin/docs/connections/snowflake.md

 # Snowflake

-In order to have set up a Postgres connection, you need to add a configuration item to `connections` in the `.bruin.yml` file.
+In order to have set up a Snowflake connection, you need to add a configuration item to `connections` in the `.bruin.yml` file.

 There's 2 different ways to fill it in